Get

 How Many Cashews Can Dogs Eat?

-As you probably know, treats should make up only 5-10% of a dog’s diet.
-The rest should be a well-balanced diet consisting of commercial dog food or homemade meals.
-Before offering cashews or other nuts to your dog, it is best to consult your veterinarian for personalized advice.
+Treats should comprise only 5%–10% of a dog’s diet.
+The rest should be commercial dog food or homemade meals.
+Before serving cashews or other nuts to your dog, it is best to consult your veterinarian for advice.

-Below you can find a helpful table of how many cashews are safe for your dog, depending on their size.
-This is the amount that they may be fed in a 1 week period.
-Due to their high fat content, feeding too many cashews at one time may predispose them to gastrointestinal upset or even pancreatitis.
+Below, you can find a helpful table showing how many cashews are safe for your dog, depending on their size.
+This is the amount that they may be fed in a 1-week period.
+Due to their high fat content, feeding too many cashews at once may predispose them to gastrointestinal upset or even pancreatitis.

 Dog Size Dog Weight Cashews